 Carlos Moya wins the French Open and becomes the World Number One a few months later.

-In parallel with the tennis racquet frames, Babolat launched its very first Badminton racquets in 1995.
+In parallel with the tennis racket frames, Babolat launched its very first Badminton rackets in 1995.

 1994 marks a new turning point in the history Babolat.
-After more than a century exclusively devoted to strings and accessories, Pierre Babolat, the Chairman at the time, gambled on launching a range of racquets.
+After more than a century exclusively devoted to strings and accessories, Pierre Babolat, the Chairman at the time, gambled on launching a range of rackets.
 Babolat goes on to become a complete equipment brand for players.
-Carlos Moya was the first to win with our racquets.
+Carlos Moya was the first to win with our rackets.

-In under two minutes, RDC allows a complete and very reliable diagnosis of the racquet and strings.
+In under two minutes, RDC allows a complete and very reliable diagnosis of the racket and strings.
 The RDC is still a must-have tool for stringers!